Last Glacial Maximum: Europe

 Permafrost covered Europe south of the ice sheet down to as far south as present-day Szeged in Southern Hungary.
 Ice covered the whole of Iceland.
 In addition, ice covered Ireland along with roughly the northern half of the British Isles with the southern boundary of the ice sheet running approximately from the south of Wales to the north east of England, and then across the now submerged land of Doggerland to Denmark.
 Central Europe had isolated pockets of relative warmth corresponding to hydrothermally active areas, which served as refugia for taxa not adapted to extremely cold climates.

-In the Cantabrian Mountains of the northwestern corner of the Iberian Peninsula, which in the present day have no permanent glaciers, the LGM led to a local glacial recession as a result of increased aridity caused by the growth of other ice sheets farther to the east and north, which drastically limited annual snowfall over the mountains of northwestern Spain.
-The Cantabrian alpine glaciers had previously expanded between approximately 60,000 and 40,000 years ago during a local glacial maximum in the region.
+In the Cantabrian Mountains of the northwestern corner of the Iberia, which in the present day have no permanent glaciers, the LGM led to a local glacial recession as a result of increased aridity caused by the growth of other ice sheets farther to the east and north, which drastically limited annual snowfall over the mountains of northwestern Spain.
+The Cantabrian alpine glaciers had previously expanded between around 60,000 and 40,000 years ago during a local glacial maximum in the region.
+In northeastern Iberia, the LGM was not the coldest part of MIS 2; the interval immediately after from 18,000 to 14,000 years ago was.

 In northeastern Italy, in the region around Lake Fimon, Artemisia-dominated semideserts, steppes, and meadow-steppes replaced open boreal forests at the start of the LGM, specifically during Heinrich Stadial 3.
 The overall climate of the region became both drier and colder.

-In the Sar Mountains, the glacial equilibrium-line altitude was about 450 metres lower than in the Holocene.
+In the Sar Mountains, the glacial equilibrium-line altitude was about 450 meters lower than in the Holocene.
 In Greece, steppe vegetation predominated.

-Megafaunal abundance in Europe peaked around 27,000 and 21,000 BP; this bountifulness was attributable to the cold stadial climate.
+Megafaunal abundance in Europe peaked around 27,000 and 21,000 years ago; this bountifulness was attributable to the cold stadial climate.

 During the LGM, Europe experienced a significant reduction in human population, with estimates suggesting a decline of up to 60%.